altocodenl/TODIS/readme.md

 ```

-- REST is great because it is about sending data for changes.
-Changes represented as data.
-- Dataspace: access vs control.
-Open access, use control to determine when to block.
-- Higher level languages let you focus on data at a human level.
-- Web is a single dataspace.
-- Microservices give you more rest.
-Corba also.
-Vs rpc; rpc can be represented as data, but less contractual.
-- Distributed and parallel: consistency.
-Scalability with that assured is trivial (throw more nodes in), except for the "inside api" problem that Hickey points out.
-- Organization, not energy as limiting factor.
-Energy goes up up up in the absence of good organization.
-Organization as what keeps energy flat (linear or quad, perhaps subquad).
 - New developments such as generative AI or big data don't change these facts; the paradigm is neutral towards them.
-- In a nutshell: infosys are about data.
-- Logs are necessary as long as we're doing "blind manipulation of symbols" (get that quote).
-- Goodness of system depends on two qualities: unification and explicitness.
-   - focus on data, not code (explicitness); vs code instead of data
-   - for unification: put everything in single dataspace; rather than breaking it in little boxes.
-   - Obstacles: implicitness, fragmentation of the dataspace.
-- The entire thing is about data: when the data is seen, the trivial becomes difficult, the nontrivial impossible.
 - The data from the call changes the sequence into something else.
 - Digital information systems provide a central way to organize human society.
 Therein lies their importance.
 - For security: make it about data, not about perimeter; it's zero trust but naturally.
 And kerchoffs principle: no unnecessary layers.